ropensci/roweb3/content/blog/2026-02-05-palaeoverse-ssi-grant/index.md

 Help us build a stronger community in computation paleontology!
 The Google Group has been fairly quiet lately, but we're hoping to breath new life into it as part of our new community initiatives!
 - Follow us on [social media](https://bsky.app/profile/palaeoverse.bsky.social) and enjoy the ride!

+Altogether, we hope that, by devoting these resources to Palaeoverse over the next two years, we will build a strong community of users and contributors that will sustain the Palaeoverse R packages and broader organization for many years to come.

 [^1]: Jones, L.A., Gearty, W., Allen, B.J., Eichenseer, K., Dean, C.D., Galván S., Kouvari, M., Godoy, P.L., Nicholl, C., Dillon, E.M., Flannery-Sutherland, J.T., Chiarenza, A.A.
 (2023). palaeoverse: A community-driven R package to support palaeobiological analysis. *Methods in Ecology and Evolution*.
 14(9): 2205–2215. https://doi.org/10.1111/2041-210X.14099
 [^2]: Gearty, W. and Jones, L.A.
 (2023). rphylopic: An R package for fetching, transforming, and visualising PhyloPic silhouettes. *Methods in Ecology and Evolution*.
 14(11): 2700-2708. https://doi.org/10.1111/2041-210X.14221